Eutelsat W6A [Thales Alenia]

 Weighing in at five tons, the new satellite will be based on the Thales Alenia Space Spacebus C3 platform, with a scheduled in-orbit lifetime exceeding 15 years.
 It will be equipped with one broad footprint sweeping across Europe into North Africa and Central Asia, and two dedicated high-power beams to add increased flexibility for regional coverage of North Africa and the Middle East.

 In December 2011 Eutelsat announced, that their satellite assets will be renamed under a unified brand name effective from March 2012.
-This satellite will become Eutelsat 21B.
+This satellite became Eutelsat 21B.

 Further Eutelsat W missions: